EnableX/One-to-One-Video-Calling-Open-Source-flutter-Application/README.md

 Note the following:

 * You need to use App ID and App Key to run this Service.
-* Your Flutter Client EndPoint needs to connect to this Service to create Virtual Room and Create Token to join the session.
+* Your Flutter web Client EndPoint needs to connect to this Service to create Virtual Room and Create Token to join the session.
 * Application Server is created using EnableX Server API, a Rest API Service helps in provisioning, session access and post-session reporting.

 To know more about Server API, go to: